Deutsch: Peiler / Español: Localizador / Português: Localizador / Français: Localisateur / Italian: Localizzatore

 Description

 A locator in maritime settings is a tool or technology designed to pinpoint locations with high accuracy.
-These systems leverage various technologies, including GPS (Global Positioning System), AIS (Automatic Identification System), and radar, to provide real-time positional data.
+These systems leverage various technologies, including GPS (Global Positioning System), AIS (Automatic Identification System), and radar, to provide real-Time positional data.
 They are vital for ensuring the safe and efficient movement of vessels and for conducting search and rescue missions.

 Types of Locators: